Pat-joseph/LITA_Class_Documentationn/README.md

 - What is overall sales trend
 - which product are top sellers
 - What are the products on peak sales

+  ### Data Analysis
+  This is where we included some basic lines of code or queries or even some of the DAX expressions used during your analysis;